thepacketgeek/thepacketgeek.github.io/content/scapy/building-network-tools/part-09.md

 > The DNS layer summary is printed showing the IP address of the hostname requested

-Without too much work we were able to write a short script to query some DNS name to IP address resolutions.&nbsp;Just think about what this means; we could read in a list of hostnames to resolve and send the IP addresses off to some function to do some more tests such as ping or TCP scans.
+Without too much work we were able to write a short script to query some DNS name to IP address resolutions.
+Just think about what this means; we could read in a list of hostnames to resolve and send the IP addresses off to some function to do some more tests such as ping or TCP scans.

 #### DNS Forwarding and Spoofing